 THE UNIVERSITY OF WESTERN AUSTRALIA Above Journal of Fundament ploding Cans Navigation menu Getting Started Home Welcome to the MCTX3420 project documentation!
 On this page, you will find help on how to use the project software, as well as information about the various hardware components.
 Experiment control For a basic introduction to using the experiment, see "Tutorials', System overview provides a general overview of the experiment's hardware, while Using the web interface provides a tutorial on using the the project software.
 For detailed information about the experiment hardware, see the 'Hardware' section.
 For detailed information about the project software, see the 'Software' section.
 Experiment graphs Tutorials Experiment data (live) System overview Experiment data Lising the web interface Running an experiment Pin debugging Viewing providus experiments Data processing Help System safety Hardware Tutorials For general information on using the MCTx project web interface (Le, this websyage) this web and the web this will parker you through setting up, running and analysing an experiment with basic sturonis and explanation of the possible options.
-Software controler Software controle Experiment Hardware PTLRSSB PTLRSSB PTLRSSBB Terminolog Terminolog For detailed technical information about the experiment hardware, including system diagrams, datasheets and run-downs of the components, see the theorem terms and the terms of terms of the terms of term Project Wiki All of the project; help documentation is stored in its grited will .
+Software conview Soft Experiment Hardware PTLRSSB PTLRSSB PTLRSSBB Terminolog Terminolog For detailed technical information about the experiment hardware, including system diagrams, datasheets and run-downs of the components, see the theorem terms and the terms of terms of the terms of term Project Wiki All of the project; help documentation is stored in its grited will .
 This git repository also stores all of the software code for the project; to access the project code files, visit this link .
-The billionies is in a final store the Gritek will full of above on the contract to be accessed as the antened to be antened to
+The billionies is in a final store the Gritek will full of achieve to be projected as the project begins.